 So please accept our apologies in advance if there are parts of the Church that you cannot see or areas that you cannot access or entrances that you cannot use when you arrive.

-Every 5 years there is an official Quinquennial Inspection by the Church Architect that will identify work that needs doing. – an inspection is due in 2018.
-Work that we know will be done is the South Door Easy Access and the lighting; there will be other works that we do not know of yet and that may occur at short notice.
+Every 5 years there is an official Quinquennial Inspection by the Church Architect that will identify work that needs doing.
+Work that we know will be done is the Lighting Project and South Door Easy Access; there will be other works that we do not know of yet and that may occur at short notice.

 Thank you for you patience.